PrinzEugn/Mark-SODA-502-Methods/Mark_SODA_502_Part_1.md

 ![](Mark_SODA_502_Part_1_files/figure-markdown_github-ascii_identifiers/NYT_histogram_zoom-1.png)

 Hm, well that ain't right.
-That, or nothing happened for big chunks of 1961.
+That, or *nothing* happened for big chunks of 1961.
+Interestingly, this is also true for the entire NYT dataset, not just our country subset.

 ### Frequency Polgyons

 This is just mapping the number of events over time, but we also have event types stored in the cameo.root field (Neutral, Verbal Cooperation/Conflict, and Material Cooperation/Conflict).
 Since we're dealing with this a lot, we can make a custom color scheme to keep them consistent across the plots.
 Otherwise, *ggplot* will assign colors.

 To map these to any color, all we have to do is tell ggplot that we want color mapped to cameo.root in the initial `aes()` block.
-If we want custom colors, we can make a variable to store the color values, then assign them with `scale_color_manual`
+If we want custom colors, we can make a variable to store the color values, then assign them with `scale_color_manual`.

 ``` r
 # Manually set colors for event types, called in ggmap later